tokio-rs/website/content/tokio/tutorial/select.md

 remaining async expressions are dropped and `<handler>` is executed.
 The `<handler>` expression has access to any bindings established by `<pattern>`.

-The basic case is `<pattern>` is a variable name, the result of the async expression is bound to the variable name and `<handler>` has access to that variable.
+The basic case for `<pattern>` is a variable name, the result of the async expression is bound to the variable name and `<handler>` has access to that variable.
 This is why, in the original example, `val` was used for `<pattern>` and `<handler>` was able to access `val`.